ChernyshevT/LTPLib_project/README.md

 and returns residual $\delta\phi = \max\left|\phi_{\rm new}-\phi_{\rm old}\right|$.

 ### Umap configuration
-The helper function `_ltplib.DIFFop(descr: str)` should be used to set-up *umap*-configuration.
+The helper function `_ltplib.DIFFop(descr: str)` should be used to set up *umap*-configuration.
-Function accepts string of flag codes, separated by  symbol `'|'`.
+Function accepts a string of codes, separated by the symbol `'|'`.

-The special value `0` is used to mark units that are not considered.
+The special value 0 is used to mark units that are not considered.
-Use it to mark empty units or to set-up Dirichlet boundary condition (these units will keep their original values).
+Use it to mark empty units or to set up the Dirichlet boundary conditions (these units will keep their original values).

-The next two constants are used to define zero-field (Neumann) boundary condition along the $x$-axis:
+The next two codes are used to define zero-field (Neumann) boundary conditions along the $x$-axis:
 - `"XLF"` --- backward finite-difference
 (against $x$-axis),
 - `"XRT"` --- forward finite-difference